Swedeachu/MCPE-OBS-Pack-Display/README.md

 <br>
 Click to iteratre through each selected pack.
 <br>
-Download the jar in releases
+The jar download is in releases